 As a result of fluctuating cash flow requirements and to minimize market risk, the Corporation maintains a high degree of liquidity and has a line of credit available.
-Corporate assets are financed through debt borrowings in the form of bank term loans and a line of credit.
+Corporate assets are financed through debt borrowings in the form of bank term loans, line of credit and short-term financing.